slatedb/slatedb/docs/0001-manifest.md

 The manifest's name is formatted as 20 digit zero-padded numbers to fit u64's maximum integer and to support lexicographical sorting.
 The name represents the manifest's ID.
 Manifest IDs are monotonically increasing and contiguous.
 The manifest with the highest ID is considered the current manifest. `00000000000000000002.manifest` is the current manifest in the file structure section above.

 _NOTE: The current design does not address incremental updates to the manifest.
 This is something that prior designs had.
 See [here](https://github.com/slatedb/slatedb/pull/24/files#diff-58d53b55614c8db2dd180ac49237f37991d2b378c75e0245d780356e5d0c8135R67).
-We've opted to eschew incremental manifest updates for the time being, given their size (~5MiB) and update frquency (on the order of minutes)._
+We've opted to eschew incremental manifest updates for the time being, given their size (~5MiB) and update frequency (on the order of minutes)._

 ##### Structure